 I map places, structures and daily activity, with the goal of producing an uncanny version of these things.
-Memories are so tied to place that I feel they become inseparable, especially in dreams.
-When I build, whether from lumber and metal in real space or on my computer in virtual space, it is an implied narrative that I’m trying to convey.
-Nostalgia can be sweet or menacing, sometimes simultaneously.
-I try not to cherry pick the psychological geography I map as it is not realistic to feel all good or all bad.
-Or all anything, for that matter.
-When I recreate social interactions, I likewise try to locate many seemingly unrelated aspects equally in the piece – mundane transactions, feelings of alienation, childlike curiosity, or whatever else the subject matter triggers in me.
-I don’t seek to misrepresent the world around me to fit a narrative, but I do aspire to find and illuminate a narrative that others might recognize.
+Memories are so tied to place that they become inseparable, especially in dreams.
+When I build, whether in real or virtual space, I imply narrative.
+Nostalgia can be sweet or menacing, sometimes at the same time.
+I don’t want to curate the psychology I source, because it’s not realistic to feel all good or all bad.
+When I recreate social interactions, I likewise locate apparently unrelated aspects equally in the piece – mundane transactions, feelings of alienation, childlike curiosity, or whatever else the subject matter dictates.
+I don’t seek to reinterpret the world around me to fit a narrative, but I do aim to identify mental geography that others might recognize.